helmetjs/hsts/README.md

 [_Looking for a changelog?_](https://github.com/helmetjs/helmet/blob/master/HISTORY.md)

 This middleware adds the `Strict-Transport-Security` header to the response.
 This tells browsers, "hey, only use HTTPS for the next period of time". ([See the spec](http://tools.ietf.org/html/rfc6797) for more.)
+Note that the header won't tell users on HTTP to *switch* to HTTPS, it will just tell HTTPS users to stick around.
+You can enforce HTTPS with the [express-enforces-ssl](https://github.com/aredo/express-enforces-ssl) module.

 This will set the Strict Transport Security header, telling browsers to visit by HTTPS for the next 180 days: